 There is a detailed content outline for the BASIC Exam that should facilitate self-study, and the level of difficulty is lower than that for the CORE or APPLIED Exams.
 A program director will take into consideration a resident's previous experience when evaluating scores.
 The BASIC Exam is not pass/fail and has no effect on a resident's standing at ABD.

-The first opportunity to take the CORE is spring of the second year of dermatology residency.
-At that administration, candidates may take up to two modules.
+The first opportunity to take the CORE is late winter of the second year of dermatology residency.
+At that administration, candidates may only take up to two modules.
 The CORE modules are offered three times during the third year of residency.
 In those administrations, candidates may take any number of modules they wish.

 In what order are the modules administered?